Smith & Rhuland: History

 Fred and John Rhuland took over Smith & Rhuland after their father, George Rhuland died in 1950.
 In September 1955 Smith & Rhuland started to manufacture pleasure craft.
 Some of the first pleasure craft built by Smith & Rhuland were named "Bluenose 26", a play on their most famous vessel Bluenose.

 In 1963 the shipyard launched the Bluenose II, a replica of the original using some of the same workers.

 Fate

 After many years of fine shipbuilding Smith & Rhuland closed its doors in 1967.
 During the shipyard's history it constructed over 270 vessels.
 The yard today is operated by Scotia Trawler Limited.
 Scotia Trawler, established 1962, has performed many refits and repairs of original Smith & Rhuland vessels including Theresa E. Connor and Bluenose II.

-In March 2005 March Clearwater Seafoods, the then owner of the yard, announced its closure.
+In March 2005, Clearwater Seafoods, the then owner of the yard, announced its closure.

 In 2012 the shipyard site was chosen for the rebuild of Bluenose II.